St. Clair Ashton Woolward

-St. Clair Ashton Woolward, affectionately known as “Ashton” and, “Seaton – in St. Kitts) of Lindbergh Bay, St. Thomas, passed away peacefully in his sleep on Sunday, February 9, 2020 at the age 86.
+St. Clair Ashton Woolward, affectionately known as “Ashton” and “Seaton" in St. Kitts, of Lindbergh Bay, St. Thomas, passed away peacefully in his sleep on Sunday, Feb.
+9, 2020, at the age 86.

-He was a member of the VI Taxi Association; he drove taxi in St. Thomas for many years.
+He was a member of the V.I.
+Taxi Association and drove a taxi on St. Thomas for many years.

-He is survived by his wife Evelyn Woolward, his children Alexton, Loretta, Gwenette and Lynn; three stepchildren: Dwight and Malcom.
-He is also survived by his brother Walter Seaton, many grand and great-grandchildren, numerous nieces and nephews and other relatives and friends (including but not limited to): Memorial Moravian Church family, Phillip & Sylvia Norford, Garfield Lewis, Ian Dupigny & family, Kathleen Williams, Carmencita Allen & family, Cecelia Bispham, Luvina Maynard, Sonia Penn, Carlton Gumbs, Buck
+He is survived by his wife, Evelyn Woolward; his children, Alexton, Loretta, Gwenette and Lynn; stepchildren, Dwight and Malcom; brother, Walter Seaton; many grand- and great-grandchildren; numerous nieces and nephews and other relatives and friends, including but not limited to, Memorial Moravian Church family, Phillip and Sylvia Norford, Garfield Lewis, Ian Dupigny and family, Kathleen Williams, Carmencita Allen and family, Cecelia Bispham, Luvina Maynard, Sonia Penn, Carlton Gumbs and Buck.

-Relatives and friends are respectfully invited to attend the funeral service of the late St. Clair Ashton Woolward on Friday, February 28, 2020 at the Memorial Moravian Church.
-The viewing will take place from 9- 10 a.m., with the service following immediately at 10 a.m.
+Relatives and friends are respectfully invited to attend the funeral service of the late St. Clair Ashton Woolward on Friday, Feb.
+28, at Memorial Moravian Church.
+The viewing will take place from 9 to 10 a.m., with the service following immediately at 10 a.m.

-Arrangements are under the care of Dan Hurley Home for Funerals and Cremation Centers of St. Thomas, St. John and St. Croix.
+Arrangements are by Dan Hurley Home for Funerals and Cremation Centers of St. Thomas, St. John and St. Croix.

 (0) entries